mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 - [TDM LU](#tdm-lu).
 - [TDM_LIBRARY LU](#tdm_library-lu).

-Note that the TDM Library must be imported to the Fabric project created for the TDM.
+Note that the TDM Library must be imported to the Fabric project created for TDM.

 ## TDM Library - Shared Objects

 ### TDM Web Services

-- Import and deploy the Web Services to Fabric.
-Define the **tdm-WS** token in Fabric for the WS.
+Import and deploy the Web Services to Fabric and then define the **tdm-WS** token in Fabric for the WS.

-- Note that it is recommended to add the project's Web Services to a separate category to simplify upgrading the TDM version since the TDM category contains the product's Web Services.
+Note that it is recommended to add the project's Web Services to a separate category to simplify upgrading the TDM version since the TDM category contains the product's Web Services.

 ### TDM Generic Interfaces

-- Import and deploy the following [interfaces](/articles/05_DB_interfaces/01_interfaces_overview.md) into your the **Shared Objects** of your project:
+Import and deploy the following [interfaces](/articles/05_DB_interfaces/01_interfaces_overview.md) into the project's **Shared Objects**:
-  - **DB_CASSANDRA** -  the connection to the Cassandra DB.
+-  **DB_CASSANDRA**, the connection to the Cassandra DB.
 This interface is used by TDM utilities.
-Edit the IP address according to your environment.
+Edit the IP address according to the environment.
-  - **TDM** - the connection to the [TDM PosgreSQL DB](/articles/TDM/tdm_architecture/02_tdm_database.md).
-Edit the IP address according to your environment.
+-  **TDM**, the connection to the [TDM PosgreSQL DB](/articles/TDM/tdm_architecture/02_tdm_database.md).
+Edit the IP address according to the environment.
-  - **FabricRedis** - this [Redis interface](/articles/24_non_DB_interfaces/09_redis_interface.md) connects the **Redis** storage of your environment.
+-  **FabricRedis**, the [Redis interface](/articles/24_non_DB_interfaces/09_redis_interface.md) that connects to the environment's **Redis** storage.
 Edit the IP address and populate it with the IP address of the TDM server.

 ### Shared Globals

-- Import the list of shared [global variables](/articles/08_globals/01_globals_overview.md) required to execute the TDM to your project.
+Import the list of shared [global variables](/articles/08_globals/01_globals_overview.md) required to execute the TDM to your project.

 ### Shared Functions

-- The TDM shared functions are located in the **TDM** [Logic file](/articles/04_fabric_studio/09_logic_files_and_categories.md).
+TDM shared functions are located in the **TDM** [Logic file](/articles/04_fabric_studio/09_logic_files_and_categories.md).

-- Import the TDM shared functions to your project.
+Import the TDM shared functions to your project.
 Note that it is recommended to add the project's shared functions to a separate category (Logic file) to simplify upgrading the TDM version since the TDM category contains the product's functions.

 ### Shared Translations